 Dr. Jenny Shafer Kilgore, a member of the state Board of Education, speaks in support of a bill to eliminate the teaching of “divisive concepts” in schools.
-Shown over her right shoulder is fellow board of ed. member Kirsten Hill, who also supports the bill.
+Kilgore lost her race for re-election in Tuesday’s general election.
 Photo from The Ohio Channel

 Present and former members of the Ohio State Board of Education are opposed to the use of a racial lens when teaching education in the state.

 Dr. Jenny Shafer Kilgore, Kirsten Hill and Lisa Woods all spoke during multiple hours of testimony at a recent hearing in support of a bill that would eliminate the use of “divisive” subjects that may “promote” certain ideologies over others.

 House Bill 327 “would allow teachers to teach the subject without the distractions of critical race theory… they would have more opportunity to focus on the subject matter,” said Kilgore, who teaches undergraduate education at Miami University and graduate education students at Indiana Wesleyan, according to her profile for the Board of Education website.